karl-hajjar/RL-solitaire/README.md

 # RL-solitaire
 Solving the game of peg solitaire with a Reinforcement Learning (RL) Algorithm.

 I used an adapted version of Asynchronous Advantage Actor Critic (A3C) which I implemented from scratch myself to train an RL agent to solve the game of peg solitaire.
 The game consists of 32 marbles (or pegs) set out in a cross shape.
-There are 33 positions in the cross-shaped board, and the start position of the game contains all 32 marbles but one is missing in the center position of the cross.
-The goal is remove the marbles one by one until there is only one left.
+There are 33 positions in the cross-shaped board, and the initial position of the game contains all 32 marbles but one is missing in the center position of the cross.
+The goal is to remove the marbles one by one until there is only one left.
 To remove a marble, another marble has to move to an empty space and pass over the marble to remove.

 # Files Description

-- The file <it>env.py</it> contains the implementation of the soliatire environment as a Python Class <b>Env</b> and the basic functions (init, step, reset, etc) that will be used to interact with it.
+- The file *env.py*contains the implementation of the soliatire environment as a Python Class <b>Env</b> and the basic functions (init, step, reset, etc) that will be used to interact with it.
 It also contains a function to visualize the environment.

-- The file <it>agent.py</it> contains the implementation of different classes of agents.
+- The file *agent.py* contains the implementation of different classes of agents.
 The basic core class and its methods are described first, then the classes <b>RandomAgent</b> and <b>ActorCriticAgent</b> are implemented using the base methods from the parent class <b>Agent</b>.
-The actor-critic agent implements A3C and uses and consists of a neural network implemented in the file <it>network.py</it> found in the folder network.
+The actor-critic agent implements A3C and uses and consists of a neural network implemented in the file *network.py* found in the folder network.

-- The folder <it>network</it> contains two python files <it>network.py</it> and <it>build.py</it>.
+- The folder *network* contains two python files *network.py* and *build.py*.
 The former contains a Python Class <b>Net</b> implementing a neural network in TensorFlow with a shared representation of the state which then splits into two heads : the policy head and the value head.
 The latter contains the functions to build the different blocks of the network.

-- The file <it>buffer.py</it> contains a small Python Class implementing a buffer structure.
+- The file *buffer.py* contains a small Python Class implementing a buffer structure.
 This buffer will be used as a memory replay buffer during the training of the agent.

-- The file <it>util.py</it> contains utility functions to handle files and directories and other such handy functions.
+- The file *util.py* contains utility functions to handle files and directories and other such handy functions.

-- The file <it>config.yaml</it> contains the configuration parameters (directory names, hyperparameters of the network, number of workers, etc) for training the agent.
+- The file *config.yaml* contains the configuration parameters (directory names, hyperparameters of the network, number of workers, etc) for training the agent.

-- The file <it>main.py</it> contains the main file for training the agent.
+- The file *main.py* contains the main file for training the agent.
 The config file is read and then the training of the agent can start with the parameters found in the configuration file.

 # Description of the Method